JBoulic/JBoulic.github.io/cube/README.md

 ### TODO

+Bugs:
 BLD practice mode:
-- Animate cube, ignoring the "[", "]"
-- Create list of moves taking the brackets into account
-- Cancel cancellable moves
-- Implement step by step when pressing arrows
-- Implement reverse step by step when pressing ctrl + space
-- Apply moves in reverse direction to get initial state to solve
+- Check if the input is a letter before doing something with the BLDPracticeInputHanler
+- Implement E, S, M, r, l, u, f
+- Finish implementing all the sticker letters
+- Color buffer sticker by default
 - Implement random letter-pair/algorithm selection
-- Finish implementing all the sticker letters
-- Implement l, r, E, S
-- Same for edges
+- For corner algs, convert lowercase to uppercase letters
-- Implement mobile version: click to select random letter pair, click to show the solution Solving mode:
+- Implement mobile version: click to select random letter pair, click to show the solution
+- Remove letter pair words for twists and flips Solving mode:
 - Implement timer
 - Save best times